 Barbara’s accident on the slopes resulted in a torn psoas muscle, an injury that would shape a much different future than she’d imagined.

 “My leg and hip were never the same and the pain continued to worsen.
-After all the tests and imaging, my surgeon realized I had significant degenerative arthritis in my right hip.”
+After all the tests and imaging, my surgeon realized I had significant degenerative arthritis in my left hip.”